bartkl/bartkl.github.io/content/📰 Blogs/A Developer's Guide New Version.md

 ---
 title: "A Developer's Guide to Semantic Data Modeling - Part 1: Information Models"
 date: 12-30-2023
-draft: false
+draft: true
 ---
 # Who Should Read This
-As a developer or data engineer, you are probably regularly faced with the following challenges:
+As a developer or data engineer you are probably regularly faced with the following challenges:

 * Naming things intelligibly, accurately and consistently
-* Modeling the domain and requirements of the use case well, losing time (and perhaps energ) consulting with subject matter experts
+* Modeling the domain and requirements of the use case well, losing time (and perhaps energy) consulting with subject matter experts
 * Querying data from a database, having to guess what the `Z_FLD_01` represents
 * Integrating two data sets you need to judge whether the `Customer` type used in the first data set is equivalent to the `Client` type used in the second, with documentation being hard to find or ambiguous at best and lacking altogether at worst
 * Being unable to reuse a data model because it is written in a different language, or because the constraints don't fit